Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: The topological full group

 We now present a few basic results on the existence of elements in the topological full group.
-They will be used in later sections to construct elements in the topological full group having certain properties.
+They will be used in later sections to construct elements in the topological full group with localized support.

 \begin{lemma} Let $\GG$ be an effective ample groupoid, and let $\pi_U \in \llbracket \mathcal{G} \rrbracket$.
 Then we have a decomposition

 where $U^\perp$ is a compact bisection with $s(U^\perp) = r(U^\perp) = \supp(\pi_U)$.